jchris/use-fireproof/docs/connect.md

 ---
 # Sharing and Sync

+Fireproof's verifiable CRDT makes it ideal for multi-user applications involving mission-critical data.
+Because Fireproof's clocks are multi-device aware, and each operation corresponds to a snapshot that is archived by default, user collaboration is as simple and safe as sharing a link.

 Fireproof includes the ability to save to any cloud storage provider.
 Because encryption keys are managed separately from the data, you aren't giving control of your data to 3rd parties, you are just using the cloud as a place to store opaque bytes.
 Content addressing makes this fast and secure, so it doesn't matter much which cloud provider you choose.
 Fireproof database metadata consists of a pointer to the latest immutable database commit (CAR file) and its encryption key.
 Assuming your CAR data files are accessible you can keep Fireproof metadata in your existing authenticated session management, cloud provider, or pub/sub system.

 ### Intelligent Defaults